ShaikJasmin11/2_digit-recognition/README.md

 Thanks to Tamizhan Skills for the RISE Internship opportunity.

-Inspired by real-world spam filtering problems.
+Inspired by real-world digital recognition problems.

 Built by @ShaikJasmin11